WBCDISCOOL/WBCD_DC/README.md

     I am from Shenzhen Senior high school.
     It is my first time to participate the Diamond Challenge.
     In the team, I am responsible for the structure and mechanism of the program.
+    I expect my team can do our best to achieve our expectation.